MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 * The bot can't send back an acv2 card in response to the `composeExtension/anonymousQueryLink` invoke request, either as a result or as a pre-auth card in auth.

-* If the bot selects to send back the `"type": "auth"` with a pre-auth card, the Teams client strips all it's actions.
+* If the bot selects to send back the `"type": "auth"` with a pre-auth card, the Teams client strips all its actions.

 ## Step-by-step guide